kevin-goetz/Optimizing-Pandas-Data-Types/README.md

 Often Strings are represented as objects in a pandas DataFrame, which itself can be a memory safer when transformed to strings.
 The problem with strings though is that they occupy a lot of space and are often frequently repeated in a column.
 This means the column has low cardinality and a more efficient data storage option are categories.
 Much like OrdinalEncoder in Scikit-learn, pandas safes a mapping for all the different strings internally and the rows get the corresponding number (internally).
 That way strings won't be repeated and memory is safed --> **df.astype('category')**

 4. **Use sparse arrays for low cardinality numbers**: <br/>
-Use a sparse array if you have sparse data.
-Sparse data is data that primarily has the same value.
-10 million float64 values uses 80MB of memory.
-If most of those values are the same, you can save a whole lot of memory converting to sparse.
-Making all but 10 of those values the same and converting to sparse drops the memory to .000248MB! 👍 Convert to sparse with pd.arrays.SparseArray().
+Sparse data is data which contains mostly NaN / missing value, though any value can be chosen, including 0.
+On the contrary, A column in which the majority of elements are non zero is called dense.
+Convert to sparse with **pd.arrays.SparseArray()**.
+Though this technique was not needed in this project, it could be an advantage in future projects with sparse data.

 ## Outlook
 XXXXXXXXXX